m3rashid/m3rashid/README.md

-### Hi there, Rashid here 👋
+### Hi there, <a href="https://m3rashid.netlify.app/">Rashid</a> here 👋

+- 🧑🏿‍💻 Takes interest in
+  - Full Stack Web Development,
+  - Cross-platoform applications,
-- 🌱 Currently learning MERN stack Web Development...
+  - Web Security
+  - ML/AI etc ...
+- 🔥 Always trying to learn new and interesting stuff
-- 👯 Looking for projects/internships involving Web Technologies ...
+- 👯 Always open for projects/internships/collaborations ...
 - ⚡ Fun fact: I am free this weekend for a cup of coffee 👉👈 ...

 <br>